Ten of Swords

 Reading the Card

-The upright Ten of Swords represents the end of a period of strife or emotional turmoil.
-This may involve differences of opinion, betrayal, broken promises, lies, and physical hardship.
-It can mean more mundane things such as simply not getting on with each other or basic incompatibility.
+The Upright Ten of Swords represents the end of a period of strife or emotional turmoil.
+This involves differences of opinion, betrayal, broken promises, lies, or physical hardship.
+It can signify mundane issues, such as basic incompatibility or a failure to get along.

 It can mean an idea, political view or way of thinking that you are willing to fight for.

-Whatever the route, the card denotes an end to the situation.
-This may well leave emotional scars and wounds, but the conflict will soon come to an end.
+Whatever the route, the card dictates an end to the situation.
+This leaves emotional scars and wounds, but the conflict will soon conclude.

-The reversed Ten of Swords represents the same thing as the upright card except the situation has already ended.
-There is now the matter of moving on from it and accepting the loss this incurs.
+The Reversed Ten of Swords represents the same dynamic as the Upright card, except the situation has already ended.
+The challenge now is moving on and accepting the incurred loss.

-It can be made better by agreeing what is just and fair, learning from what cannot be agreed, and then leaving the emotions to the past.
-Move forward with what you have learned as a new sword and your resilience as your armor.
+It can be made better by agreeing what is just and fair, learning from what cannot be agreed, and then leaving emotions in the past.
+Move forward using what you have learned as a new sword, wearing your resilience as armor.

-More so because now you move forward with a clearer future ahead and more experience to make your own way.
+You move forward with a clearer future ahead, possessing the experience to forge your own way.

 Card Design Process

-The card is based on two famous statues; the Dying Achilles and Eirene and Plutus.
+The card draws inspiration from two famous statues: the Dying Achilles, and Eirene and Plutus.

 The Dying Achilles was created by the German sculptor Ernst Herter in 1884 and resides in Achilleion Palace on the Greek island of Corfu.